|

 length (counting an F equal to a C) and same number of electrons and

-I'm not sure how to explain this?
+I'm not sure how to explain this, but fluorine and its compounds can

 In section 8.4